-After Jesus fed the five thousand, the crowd missed the point Jesus was making regarding spiritual satisfaction.
-In this sermon Alistair Begg challenges us to look at our own lives to make sure we do not overlook that which is eternal by focusing on what is transient.
+After Jesus fed the five thousand, the crowd missed the point Jesus was making about spiritual satisfaction.
+In this sermon, Alistair Begg challenges us to look at our own lives to make sure we do not overlook that which is eternal by focusing on what is transient.
 We must not be so concerned with food that spoils that we neglect the Bread of Life for our starving souls.

 22On the next day the crowd that remained on the other side of the sea saw that there had been only one boat there, and that Jesus had not entered the boat with his disciples, but that his disciples had gone away alone.
 23Other boats from Tiberias came near the place where they had eaten the bread after the Lord had given thanks.
 24So when the crowd saw that Jesus was not there, nor his disciples, they themselves got into the boats and went to Capernaum, seeking Jesus.